 What's happened

-The US has seized the Russian-flagged tanker Marinera in the North Atlantic, accusing it of violating sanctions related to Venezuela, Russia, and Iran.
+The US has seized the Russian-flagged tanker Marinera in the North Atlantic for violating sanctions linked to Venezuela, Russia, and Iran.
 Russia condemns the move as illegal and warns it will escalate tensions.
-The incident highlights ongoing US-Russia tensions over sanctions and maritime law.
+The incident highlights ongoing US efforts to enforce sanctions and Russia's diplomatic pushback, with potential military and political repercussions.

 What's behind the headline?